 This graph depicts the global revenue of the music industry from 2002 to 2015.
-In 2011, the total revenue of the music industry amounted to 15.5 billion U.S. dollars, down from 15.7 billion a year earlier.
+In 2014, the total revenue of the music industry amounted to 15 billion U.S. dollars.
+Global music streaming revenue (from suscriptions and advertising) amoutned to 2.4 billion U.S. dollars that year.

 The global music industry – additional information